yazanabdulhafez/reading-notes/read20.md

 ### Broadcast receivers

-Its enables the system to deliver events to the app outside of a regular user flow
+It enables the system to deliver events to the app outside of a regular user flow

 ### Content providers

-Its manages a shared set of app data that you can store in the file system
+It manages a shared set of app data that you can store in the file system

 ## Activating components

 Activities, services, and broadcast receivers—are activated by an asynchronous message(intent).

-Content providers are activated by a request from the a ContentResolver.
+Content providers are activated by a request from a ContentResolver.

 ## The manifest file

-Its the root file of the project,it contain the components of the project.
+It is the root file of the project, it contains the components of the project.

-There are another benfits for the manifest file more than the component defention:
+There are other benefits for the manifest file more than the component definition:

 1. Identifies any user permissions the app requires.
 2. Declares the minimum API Level required by the app.